BBN-E/tac-kbp-eal/README.md

 ### Given participant submissions and the LDC's assessment, how do I score?

+Note that only NIST can actually do this, since only they have access to all the pilot submissions.

 1. create a file in the `params` subdirectory called `kbpRepoPath.params`.
 In it put the following:
 ```
 kbpRepoPath: path to your working copy of this repository